best-practice-and-impact/gptables/docs/source/doc.gptable.rst

 when creating a ``GPTable`` instance.
 This parameter takes a list of dictionaries, where each dictionary defines formatting for one or more rows, columns or cells.

-These dictionaries have a single key indicating the type of selection, from from "column", "row" or "cell".
+These dictionaries have a single key indicating the type of selection, from "column", "row" or "cell".
 Their value is another dictionary, which specifies the indexing, formatting and whether row and column indexes are included in the selection.